Overview

 - Page size: Bitrix24 REST API version 3 limitation — maximum

-1000records per request. - Sorting: The method always adds sorting by
+1000records per request. - Sorting is fixed: The method always sorts by

 Error Handling